versionone/VersionOne.SDK.Java.APIClient/README.md

 ### Creating a connection using V1APIConnector

-Before attempting to connect, you should determine your VersionOne instance uses Basic (username and password) or Windows Integrated (NTLM) authentication.
-Once you have that information and the URL of your VersionOne instance, you need to create an instance of the IMetaModel and IServices classes, providing them with connection information via instances of the V1APIConnector object as in the following example:
+Before attempting to connect, you should determine if your VersionOne instance uses Basic (username and password) or Windows Integrated Authentication (NTLM).
+Once you have that information and the URL of your VersionOne instance, you'll need to create an instance of the **IMetaModel** and **IServices** classes, providing them with connection information via separate instances of the **V1APIConnector** class as in the following example:

 ```java
 V1APIConnector _dataConnector = new V1APIConnector("http://localhost/versionone/rest-1.v1/", "admin", "admin");